-The previous results established that Markov-CPC is an interesting model for naive few-shot learning.
-However, while performing substantially better than chance, it fails in selecting the correct choice image in many of the tests.
-To see whether this results from the limited expressivity of the model, we pretrained Markov-CPC with SCE tests as training episodes.
-Specifically, we performed one optimization step for each of these training episode tests and then tested the model on novel tests.
-We found that with 1000 training episodes, the performance of the Markov-CPC on tests in which size and color are the predictive features exceeds 90\%, even in the hardest trials.
-These results indicate that at least for these predictive features, the performance of the Markov-CPC model is not limited by its expressivity.
-By contrast, when number or shape were the predictive features, performance level improved with training but only reached 60\%--80\%, leaving the question of expressivity of the model open.
+While Markov-CPC performed substantially better than chance, it still failed to select the correct choice image in some tests.
+To see whether this resulted from a limited expressivity of the model, we pretrained Markov-CPC with SCE tests as training episodes.
+Specifically, we performed one optimization step for each of these training-episode tests and then tested the model on novel tests.
+We found that with $1000$ training episodes, the performance of Markov-CPC on tests in which Size and Color are the predictive features can exceed 90\%, even in the hardest trials (Table \ref{table:cross_domain}, best performance for each testing rule).
+These results indicate that, at least for these predictive features, the performance of the Markov-CPC model is not limited by its expressivity.
+By contrast, when the Number or Shape were the predictive features, performance level improved with training but could only reach 70\%--80\%, leaving the question of expressivity of the model open.